 How To Add a Privacy Screen Around AC Unit

-This whole article came up because we recently purchased a new AC unit.
+We recently purchased a new AC unit.
 During the installation, we asked them to move the unit a few feet so that it wasn’t right next to our deck. which was great.
 But it’s still close to the deck and a bit of an eyesore.

 In fact, the whole area doesn’t look very appealing, so I designed a removable fence screen to hide the AC.